 Crow’s Nest Address: 334 Main Street Gloucester, MA 01930

 Crow’s Nest Website

 From the Crow’s Nest, you can walk over to the shipyard, which is the oldest working in the US.
+On a nice day, it’s a beautiful place to take a walk and enjoy the scenery.
 Here are a few pics of the boats and waterfront.

 You can also walk or drive about a mile or so to the Fisherman’s Memorial Statue.
 Built in 1925, this statue commemorates all those Gloucester fisherman who have lost their lives at sea, since the seventeenth century.

 There are dozens of restaurants within walking distance.
 We decided to go with a restaurant called Espresso Italian Grille & Pub, which was recommended by one of the locals at Crow’s Nest.
 Other recommended restaurants include: Delaney’s Pizza, Destino’s, and Seaport Grille.